Rapa Nui tattooing: Design

 Tattoos, as well as other forms of art in Rapa Nui, blends anthropomorphic and zoomorphic imagery.
 The most common symbols represented were of the Make-Make god, Moais, Komari (the symbol of female fertility), the manutara, and other forms of birds, fish, turtles or figures from the Rongo Rongo tablets.

 Certain designs were more common than others.
 Women and men very often had heavy lines on their faces, which, crossing the forehead, extended from one ear to the other.
 These lines were curved and combined with a series of large dots (humu or puraki, “to enclose”) that marked the forehead and temples.
 They are also seen on existing barkcloth figures, but in smaller detail.
 Parallel lines across the forehead and the fringe of dots were the first motifs tattooed on the face.
 This pattern was the most general, and it was commonly recorded by early voyagers.
+One of the last women to receive these tattoos was Ana Eva Hei, who was queen consort of Atamu Tekena.
+Her tattoos were described by Alfred Métraux, Julien Viaud and Walter Knoche.

-There are several tattoo patterns and figures mentioned in the research.
-One woman had an ‘ao, which is a ceremonial paddle, tattooed on her back.
+There are several other tattoo patterns and figures: one woman had an ‘ao, which is a ceremonial paddle, tattooed on her back.
 Fischer also mentions an old woman with a paddle on her back, but calls it a rapa, which is a dance paddle that was tattooed when she lost her virginity.
 For her, the paddle reminded her of her first lover.
 A German marine who visited the island told of “birds and strange beasts” tattoos.
 Most men and women were covered from head to toe with different patterns and images.